Special Report: Fidelity puts 6 million savers on risky path to retirement

 In the long run, the biggest risk in target-date funds is that they won’t meet investor expectations for avoiding losses, said Morningstar analyst Jeff Holt.

-The funds, he said, are so popular in part because investors believe they are designed to“not lose money.”
+The funds, he said, are so popular in part because investors believe they are designed to “not lose money.”

 Reporting By Tim McLaughlin and Renee Dudley; Editing by Carmel Crimmins and Brian Thevenot